raspberrypilearning/octapi-calculating-pi/en/step_5.md

 [[[generic-theory-positive-integer-binary]]]

-If we were to extend the binary place value headers to the **right**, they would extend infinitely, with each new place value representing half the previous value:
+If we were to extend the binary place value headers to the **right**, they would stretch infinitely, with each new place value representing half the previous value:

 ![Binary fixed point](images/binary-fixed-point.png)